Queer things to do in the San Francisco Bay Area

 About this webpage:

 What I list is basically events that I'm interested in.
 It's not a complete list of gay-related events in San Francisco, nor are all these events strictly about promoting the homosexual agenda, whatever that is.
 I tend to list events that are about people creating local, direct live entertainment, especially as related to spoken word, rock, hip-hop, and electronic music, art events, and so on.
 While I like to get email about events, I can't promise to list everything in this calendar that I'm told about.
+I prefer to publicize events that are gender-inclusive for attendees.

 Subscribe to Queer Things through Google Calendar: